JulianaVelasques/ManagementBookStore/README.md

 ## :page_with_curl: About

 The Book Store Management app was created to be an inventory of the store's products.
 This an e-commerce system for product inventory.
-Data entered by users is stored in Local Storage.
+Data entered by users are stored in Local Storage.